-The board of Trustees has considered the need for a specific internal audit function and has decided to appoint School Business Services as internal auditor.
+The Board of Trustees has decided to employ School Business Services as internal auditor.

-The Internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included governance, payroll, purchases, income, and the accounting system.